SEMICeu/documentation/toolchain.md

 - For more information on this, and other aspects related to the configuration, please see the **documentation on the publication environment**[12] available on GitHub.

-- For more information on how these repositories are used in the management of data specifications please check the [editorial flow](./editorial_flow.md) page within this repository.
+- For more information on how these repositories are used in the management of data specifications please consult the chapter on the [editorial flow](./editorial_flow.md).

 #### Thema repository(ies)